williamium3000/diverse-cotraining/README.md

 We release the training logs in [logs folder](logs/).
 Training logs on CItyscapes dataset can be found in [logs/cityscapes](logs/cityscapes/).
 Training logs on VOC dataset can be found in [logs/voc](logs/voc).
-### Checkpoints
-We will release the checkpoints later.

 ## Getting Started